|

 selling books on the internet, having little or no knowledge of books or

 actual book values.
-This has at times resulted in huge price
+This has at times resulted in huge price differences

-value guides, long-established rare book dealer catalogs, bibliographies,
+guides, long-established rare book dealer catalogs, bibliographies,

 collectors guides, book auction records, and thousands of other sources of